Historic Quarters logo

 Walk along sections of these ancient fortifications.
 Imagine the past as you do.
 The walls reveal different construction techniques.
 Each era left its distinct mark.
 This makes for a fascinating historical journey.

 Access points to the walls exist near some gates.
 You can sometimes climb to viewpoints.
 Check local signs for visitor access in 2025.
 This offers panoramic views of the city and beyond.
-Explore Faro's city walls for a complete historical experience.
+You can also discover more about Faro city gates throughout the historic district.

 Frequently Asked Questions